daphne-eu/daphne/doc/development/HandlingPRs.md

                 git push origin main
                 ```

-    - check if the code builds at all (should be checked automatically)
-    - check if there are compiler warnings (should be fixed) (should be checked automatically)
+    - check if there are compiler warnings when building the code (should be checked automatically); if so, they should be fixed
-    - check if the test cases pass (should be checked automatically)
-    - whether these checks succeed or fail may be platform-specific
-        - **TODO:** think about that aspect in more detail
+    - feel free to try out scenarios that are not covered by the test cases yet (ideally, the test suite should be extended)

 **Reviewer fixes minor problems:**